RingaVirda/MP/README.md

 Then there was some weird bugs with tapping events not firing in SwipeView for some reason bu i found a workaround.
 Also permissions, again.
 All in all it was not so difficult as i've expected.

 And yes, new projects that correspond for this assignment and onwards are named "MaybeForms".

+# Programming assignment 5
+There wasn't any issues in this assignment, except for the way to represent images returned from dependency code and i ended up with hawing path to file 'couse it is permanent.